MacsiDigital/laravel-api-client/README.md

 The default is called for any custom filters, so lets say you call where('name', 'StartsWith', 'Bob') this will call addWhereStartsWith and processWhereStartsWith methods

-Now each API will handle filtering differently so the logic in these methods are to suit the API, here is an example for xero, who add all filters to a where query string.
+Now each API will handle filtering differently so the logic in these methods are to suit the API, here is an example for Xero, who add all filters to a where query string.
 They allow the main ones and have 3 custom types, 'Contains' which is the same as a 'like' call, 'StartWith' and 'EndsWith'.

 ```php
 	public function processEquals($detail)